varletjs/rattail/docs/general/assert.md

 # assert

-Throws an error when the input value is not truthy, the second argument is the error message.
+Throws an error when the input value is not `true`, the second argument is the error message.

 ### Usage